oluwasegunOgunrinola/Social_Buzz_Content_Category_Analysis_Accenture_Forage/README.md

 It was enjoyable working with Accenture's Data Analytics and Visualization Virtual Experience Program through Forage to create a dashboard for a Client via Forage.
 The dashboard presents charts and metrics that highlight significant performance indicators.
 Ultimately, this project emphasizes the value of effective dashboard design and data visualization for businesses.

+# Download pdf. and pbix. file for the detailed and comprehensive report